The Ultimate Gitleaks Guide

 1. The security team clones the repository.

-2. They run a full Gitleaks scan with the command gitleaks detect --report-format json --report-path audit.json.
+2. They run a full Gitleaks scan with the command gitleaks git --report-format json --report-path audit.json.

 3. The initial scan reveals over 200 potential secrets.